-The "Find Solenoid" function allows the users to activate the solenoid of a single station in a mode that produces a "chattering" sound.
+The "Find Solenoid" function allows the users to activate the solenoid of a single station to produce a "chattering" sound.
 This function allows for quick identification of valves on the site.

 Use the ▲▼ buttons to select the station you would like to operate in the "Find Solenoid" mode.